 It’s very important to know that not everyone is eligible for the PT Compact.
 Only certain states are participating at this time, and in order to be eligible, your home state must be participating.
 I repeat, your home state must be participating.
 You cannot simply get a license in a compact state, then become eligible for the compact.
 For more information, please check out this article specifically on the PT Compact, and visit PTCompact.org for all the eligibility rules and to see which states are participating!

-For OT/COTA and SLP, at this time there is no compact licensure.
-But there are initiatives within these professions to start one.
+For OT/COTA and SLP, compact licensure agreements are in progress, but have not been fully enacted yet.
 If you’re an OT/COTA or SLP, reach out to your national and state organizations if you’d like to help get the ball rolling to make the licensing process easier!

 Does the Travel Company Help with Licensing?